-Well, the year is flying by and we haven’t managed to keep up with our website and all our events, will update it soon, in the meanwhile, please see our Facebook events page for all the info you’ll need.
+Well, the year is flying by again and we haven’t managed to keep up with our website and all our events as we are all so busy!
+In the meanwhile, please see our Facebook events page for all the info you’ll need.
 Or you can email us at email@example.com 🙂

 This week is our long awaited night out at Hudsons for cocktail making and a buffet!